dejiabiola/ruby-task2/README.md

 ## How to Run
 1. Clone the repo to your local device.
-2. Open the folder on command prompt
+2. Open the folder on command prompt.
-2 Run code with <code>ruby guessing-game.rb</code>
+3. Run code with <code>ruby guessing-game.rb</code>